docusign/code-examples-php/README.md

   The OAuth library is used by the example in file [index.php](./public/index.php).

-1. **Embedded Signing Ceremony.**
+1. **Embedded signing.**
    [Source.](./src/EG001EmbeddedSigning.php)
-   This example sends an envelope, and then uses an embedded signing ceremony for the first signer.
+   This example sends an envelope, and then uses embedded signing for the first signer.
-   With embedded signing, the DocuSign signing ceremony is initiated from your website.
+   With embedded signing, DocuSign signing is initiated from your website.
 1. **Send an envelope with a remote (email) signer and cc recipient.**
    [Source.](./src/Controllers/Examples/eSignature/EG002SigningViaEmail.php)
    The envelope includes a pdf, Word, and HTML document.